Calculate heat shrink tubing recovered size from supplied diameter and shrink ratio, or estimate the suggested tube size for an object diameter.

 - First, determine the original size.

-Measure the original size of the tube or object.
+Measure the as-supplied size of the heat-shrink tube (before heating).

 - Next, determine the heat shrink ratio.

-This is the ratio of the original size to new size after hat is applied.
+This is the manufacturer-specified ratio of the tubing’s as-supplied size to its recovered size after heat is applied (for example, 2:1).

 - Finally, calculate the heat shrink size.

-Calculate the new size of the heat shrink using the equation above.
+Calculate the recovered size of the heat shrink tubing using the equation above.

 FAQ